huggingface/blog/bloom-megatron-deepspeed-technology.md

 One of the main features of DeepSpeed is ZeRO, which is a super-scalable extension of DP.
 It has already been discussed in [ZeRO Data Parallelism](#zero-data-parallelism).
 Normally it's a standalone feature that doesn't require PP or TP.
 But it can be combined with PP and TP.

-When ZeRO-DP is combined with PP (and optionally TP) it typically enables only ZeRO stage 1 (optimizer sharding).
+When ZeRO-DP is combined with PP (and optionally TP) it typically enables only ZeRO stage 1, which shards only optimizer states.
+ZeRO stage 2 additionally shards gradients, and stage 3 also shards the model weights.

-While it's theoretically possible to use ZeRO stage 2 (gradient sharding) with Pipeline Parallelism, it will have bad performance impacts.
+While it's theoretically possible to use ZeRO stage 2 with Pipeline Parallelism, it will have bad performance impacts.
 There would need to be an additional reduce-scatter collective for every micro-batch to aggregate the gradients before sharding, which adds a potentially significant communication overhead.
 By nature of Pipeline Parallelism, small micro-batches are used and instead the focus is on trying to balance arithmetic intensity (micro-batch size) with minimizing the Pipeline bubble (number of micro-batches).
 Therefore those communication costs are going to hurt.

 In addition, there are already fewer layers than normal due to PP and so the memory savings won't be huge.
 PP already reduces gradient size by ``1/PP``, and so gradient sharding savings on top of that are less significant than pure DP.